WallStFam/gas-optimization/Article.md

 Solidity arranges variables in slots of 32 bytes.

 Some variables like uint256 occupy a whole slot, but others like uint8, uint16, bool, etc, occupy just a portion of a slot.
-This means that to read a uint8, for example, you'd need to read the other variables thay are in the same slot, if any.
+This means that to read a uint8, for example, you'd need to read the other variables that are in the same slot, if any.

 You can use this feature to optimize gas costs: if you have a function that uses variables which are all in the same slot, it will be cheaper to read and write to them as you need to load the slot only once.